top of page

 participating in a local bowling league.
 We promote skinny dipping,

-This is the second annual activity at Lake Louise.
-If you are curious how the first one went, read our 2022 Activity Report.
+This will be the 3rd annual activity at Lake Louise.
+If you are curious how the first two went, read our activity reports.

 IMG_0186_edited.jpg